gfouz/gfouz.github.io/content/articles/physical.md

 ---
-title: Physical activity!
+title: PHYSICAL ACTIVITY!
 description: This is the description for and article about Lorem Ipsum
-img: smoke.jpg
+img: running.png
 alt: Article 6
 author:
   name: Giovani Fouz Jiménez.